trntv/apis-list/apis/braintree/braintree.md

 # Braintree
 Specializes in mobile and web payment systems for ecommerce companies.
-Braintree resources and tools for developers to integrate Braintree&#x27;s global payments platform
+Braintree resources and tools for developers to integrate Braintree's global payments platform

 ##  🔗 Links
 **Docs / Website**: https://developers.braintreepayments.com